 Legal avenues can always be explored to support valid contract termination.
 These include issues relating to misleading and deceptive conduct or “unfair terms” that might arise from nondisclosure or the relationship between a marketer or financial planner and the developer.

 A valid termination might also arise from the poor quality of the developer’s contract documentation, changes occurring to the project and the unit layout etc since signing up for the buy and an event that adversely affects the developer’s title.
-See this example of a successful off-the-plan contract termination.

 Failure to communicate